-It’s been kinda hard to write here since we’ve been back from our travels—not because I don’t have anything to share, mind you; I’m filled to the brim with thoughts and ideas, and I’m eager to transfer them from brain to screen.
+It’s been kinda hard to write here since we’ve been back from our travels—not because I don’t have anything to share, mind you; I’m filled to the brim with thoughts and ideas, and I’m eager to transfer them from my brain to screen.

 No, it’s been hard to hit publish here for one simple reason: we’ve had a lot going on in our offline life, the stuff in the 3D world I haven’t really shared.
 (You know—the real world.)
-And when part of me is filled to the overwhelm, I tend to freeze as a writer.
+And when part of me is filled to overwhelm I tend to freeze as a writer.

 Quite a few of you have asked how we’re doing post-trip, so this week I thought I’d share a bit more on our end.
 There’s still plenty I’m keeping under wraps, but I miss writing more openly, and I want my upcoming posts that will undoubtedly wade through a smattering of uncertainty to sit on a foundation of authenticity.
 (Plus, I’m excited to tell you what we’re up to.)

 So, in this post, I share some news.